Branding, Menu & Dark Mode

 Launcher Button

 The launcher is the floating button visitors click to open your widget.
-You can configure two properties:
+Two properties are configured in the Launcher section of the Appearance tab:

 | Setting | Options |